dallaylaen/ski-interpreter/README.md

 All expressions are immutable and will return a brand new expression if anything changes, or just self.

+# Thanks

+* [@ivanaxe](https://github.com/ivanaxe) for luring me into [icfpc 2011](http://icfpc2011.blogspot.com/2011/06/task-description-contest-starts-now.html) where I was introduced to combinators.
+* [@akuklev](https://github.com/akuklev) for explaining functional programming to me so many times that I actually got some idea.

 # License and copyright

 GPL3+